baconjs/bacon.js/README.md

 experienced with RxJs, you've probably bumped into some wtf's related to cold observables and inconsistent output from streams constructed using scan and startWith.
 None of that will happen with bacon.js.
 Happy frying!

+Error-handling is also a bit different: the Error event does not terminate a stream.
+So, a stream may contain multiple errors.

 Examples
 ========